Electronic waste: Definition

 Products in each category vary in longevity profile, impact, and collection methods, among other differences.
-Around 70% of toxic waste in landfills is electronic waste.
+Around 70% of toxic waste in landfills is electronic waste, even though e-waste accounts for only 3% of the waste in landfills.

 CRTs have a relatively high concentration of lead and phosphors (not to be confused with phosphorus), both of which are necessary for the display.
-The United States Environmental Protection Agency (EPA) includes discarded CRT monitors in its category of "hazardous household waste" but considers CRTs that have been set aside for testing to be commodities if they are not discarded, speculatively accumulated, or left unprotected from weather and other damage.
+The United States Environmental Protection Agency (EPA) includes discarded CRT monitors in its category of "hazardous household waste" but considers CRTs that have been set aside for testing to be commodities if they are recycled or exported for recycling, under certain conditions.
 These CRT devices are often confused between the DLP Rear Projection TV, both of which have a different recycling process due to the materials of which they are composed.

 The EU and its member states operate a system via the European Waste Catalogue (EWC) – a European Council Directive, which is interpreted into "member state law".
 In the UK, this is in the form of the List of Wastes Directive.
 However, the list (and EWC) gives a broad definition (EWC Code 16 02 13*) of what is hazardous electronic waste, requiring "waste operators" to employ the Hazardous Waste Regulations (Annex 1A, Annex 1B) for refined definition.
 Constituent materials in the waste also require assessment via the combination of Annex II and Annex III, again allowing operators to further determine whether waste is hazardous.

-Debate continues over the distinction between "commodity" and "waste" electronics definitions.
-Some exporters are accused of deliberately leaving difficult-to-recycle, obsolete, or non-repairable equipment mixed in loads of working equipment (though this may also come through ignorance, or to avoid more costly treatment processes).
+Some exporters are accused of leaving difficult-to-recycle, obsolete, or non-repairable equipment mixed in loads of working equipment (from different reasons, mostly about cutting costs for separation and treatment).
 Protectionists may broaden the definition of "waste" electronics in order to protect domestic markets from working secondary equipment.

 The high value of the computer recycling subset of electronic waste (working and reusable laptops, desktops, and components like RAM) can help pay the cost of transportation for a larger number of worthless pieces than what can be achieved with display devices, which have less (or negative) scrap value.
 A 2011 report, "Ghana E-waste Country Assessment", found that of 215,000 tons of electronics imported to Ghana, 30% was brand new and 70% was used.
 Of the used product, the study concluded that 15% was not reused and was scrapped or discarded.
 This contrasts with published but uncredited claims that 80% of the imports into Ghana were being burned in primitive conditions.

+Bitcoin has been found to produce large amounts of e-waste, adding up to 30.7 metric kilotons as of May, 2021.
+This amount of e-waste is similar to that of a small country such as Denmark.
+This has brought up controversies regarding the sustainability of Bitcoin and other cryptocurrencies.